 History Advocacy Day in Wisconsin

-History advocates from around the state are invited to join the Society to thank lawmakers for their ongoing support of Wisconsin history and highlight the critical role that state and local history play in collecting, preserving, and sharing stories.
+History advocates from around the state are invited to join the Society to thank lawmakers for their ongoing support of Wisconsin history and to highlight the critical role that state and local history play in collecting, preserving, and sharing stories.
 Write a letter, make a call, or schedule a meeting to advocate for history in Wisconsin!

 Your participation makes a tremendous impact.
 History advocates like you create enthusiasm and promote the need to preserve and share our stories from generation to generation.
 Help us thank our lawmakers for their past support of history and spread awareness of all that our organizations do throughout the entire state and in local communities!